ioccc-src/winner/2006/toledo2/README.md

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault in this program which was making it fail to work under macOS - it did not seem to be a problem under linux, at least not fedora.
-The problem was wrong variable types - `int`s instead of `FILE *`s.
-It now works under both macOS and linux.
-Thank you Cody for your assistance!
+The problem was wrong variable types - implicit `int`s instead of `longs` and two `FILE *`s.
+The `long` references :-) were taken from [Yusuke Endoh](/winners.html#Yusuke_Endoh) and technically it works if all the variables are `long` but this would trigger (if not silenced) additional warnings and the correct type is `FILE *`.
+However changing them all to `FILE *` (including some that are used as a file) cause compilation errors.
+It might end up that a cast is sufficient or the wrong combination is used but for now this will work and works with both macOS and linux.
+Thank you Cody (and Yusuke)!

+To end execution press `ctrl-z`.
+As mentioned in the author's remarks and in the below section, it is supposed to crash on termination though Cody noted this does not seem to happen in macOS.
+He asks ironically: 'if it's supposed to crash and it does not crash is it actually a bug or is it a feature? :-)'

 ### INABIAF - it's not a bug it's a feature! :-)

 By design this program is supposed to crash on termination.

+You must type in caps (except in strings) and this program is indeed case-sensitive.

 ## Try: